Content provided by: Tiffani Ghere, Clinical Pediatric Dietitian

 A. Absolutely!
 SAS uses not only fresh, whole foods which won’t have any “hidden” allergens in them, but the chefs give special care to avoid any cross contamination when preparing meals for the kids and schools they serve.
-Notify the chef of your child’s dietary needs and meals will be modified to still provide the nutritional integrity you desire without the worry of an allergic reaction.
+Notify the SAS manager of your child’s dietary needs and meals may be modified to provide the nutritional integrity you desire without the worry of an allergic reaction.

 Q. My child or teen won’t drink milk.
 What can I do?
 Does she need a supplement?